Kiraschild/Human_Face_Recog_MINeD/README.md

 1. known faces - It consists of images of the known faces (people working in the company)
 2. VID_20230302_170157.mp4 - It is the CCTV footage consisting of workers whose faces we will have to recognize and mark in attendance report accordingly.

+PS: Due to Uploading limit of Github, we had to compress the video accordingly.
+This might have affected the accuracy of our model due to decreased video picture quality.
+However, it is running perfectly fine on the video that was provided to us by the sponsor